madacsbotondpal/chemaxon/deploy_vpc/README.md

 ## Tests

 I created a small EC2 instance, which is connected to one of the private subnets.
-I tried to connect to google.com and chemaxon.com and was successful
+I tried to connect to google.com and chemaxon.com and both were successful.
 ### EC2 instance details
 *It is in the private-subnet-development-2 and doesn't have public IPv4 address.*